The most popular, potent, distinctive, do-able, and affordable cosmetics trend for 2018 is pouncing on the Under Eye Liner look.

 Note that one’s face is structured such that the potency of expression comes from the basic lines of the brows, the eyes, and the lips.
 All of the colors, planing and contouring, etc. that you may go through aren’t really necessary to achieve a look with impact, as long as you know how to feature your brows, the lines of your eyes, and your lips with power.
 Under eye liner emphasizes the strengths of this approach, in particular because it also creates a graphic counterpart to your brows that frames your eyes with the illusion of greater space between brows and eyes.
 It is similar to the power of focus upon the eyes that accessories such as veils, glasses, or hat brims create: Focus achieves emphasis.

 Another major advantage to under eye liner is that you can select colors to compliment your eye color, making them look more intense or even altering the color.
 Everyone’s eyes have a variety of colors scattered within the iris.
 If you look closely at your eyes, you’ll see these.
-When selecting eyeliner products, choose colors that either match one of the color speckles within your iris, or compliment them (i.e., are opposite on a color wheel).
+When selecting eyeliner products, a ShoppingGirl should consider choosing colors that either match one of the color speckles within her iris, or compliment them (i.e., are opposite on a color wheel).
 For example, if you have blue eyes, you will find that orange and copper toned under eye liner will make them seem bluer.
 If you have green eyes, you’ll get that effect from red and pink shades.
 If your eyes are brown, examine them to determine the undercurrent tones: Are your brown eyes goldish?
 Perhaps greenish?
 And likewise if you have black eyes, are they purple-toned or with hints of auburn?
 To take advantage of these unique features of your beautiful eyes, you can check online for artists’ tools such as color wheels or the Pantone color shade system, which will help you to explore ways to get the effects you want from your under eye liner.

-This look is so affordable too, that you can easily experiment with different colors painlessly.
+This look is so affordable too, that a ShoppingGirl can easily experiment with different colors painlessly.
 In a previous post, we mentioned the very popular, reliable online store ShopMissA, which sells everything for one dollar.
 They offer an extensive selection of cosmetics and are on trend with their choices.
 You’ll find a lot of Youtubers posting about their ShopMissA hauls and using their cosmetics for video make-up blogging.
 Some other good options for incredibly affordable cosmetics include the online E.L.F. store, and the Outlet section of Avon’s online store.
 Avon also often has excellent sales even on clearance items, where you can score items for around a dollar or sometimes even less.